TuplaJ/hello-world/README.md

 # hello-world
-Hello if you read this.
-Have a nice day.
+Hello!
+If you read this, I hope you have a nice day.